What are the Advantages of Trademark Registration?

 Why is it Important for a business to register a Trademark?

 The significance of Trademark Registration is beyond an assessment in the corporate sphere.
 It safeguards a business against fake and fraudulent invasion.
 Trademark is intellectual property or an intangible asset that an owner can choose to transfer, sell or franchise.
 Further, a business can improve its credibility by obtaining a Trademark Certificate.
 Since it creates a positive image in the customer’s mind that a particular brand is reliable and procures quality products.

-The benefits of trademark or TM Registration in India are as follows:
+The Advantages of trademark or TM Registration in India are as follows: